26 August 2020

 The flaw in this thinking is to assume the target market are similarly bored.
-Just because within our corporate lives we are saturated with the tireless and never ending exposure to the brand graphics and have become "bored", that doesn't mean the customer has.
+Just because within our corporate lives we are saturated with tireless and never-ending exposure to the brand graphics and have become "bored", that doesn't mean the customer has.

 Further, people have personal preferences and their own ideas about colours and design.
 Given the opportunity to create or influence the way communications are created provides the individual with the opportunity to inject their own preferences and ideas.
 This is not good practice and is one of the biggest mistakes.

 After spending hours working on a nice new brochure or Power Point nobody enjoys being told "you've wasted your time; it doesn't conform to the brand guidelines" or "your work is terrible."

 Helps if the organisation has a detailed brand manual (corporate identity standard).

 It also helps if the development of a corporate identity extends to the development of standard templates that cover the wide range of potential corporate communications and sales tools.
 While the investment up-front can be substantial, the potential long term savings eliminating employee time "futzing" with desk-top publishing is well worth it.

 Perhaps one of the most iconic logos in Australia today.